ChrisColeTech/ComfyUI-Elegant-Resource-Monitor/README.md

 1.  **Open ComfyUI Manager**.
 2.  **Search for "Elegant Resource Monitor"**.
 3.  **Click "Install"** to add it directly to your ComfyUI setup.
-4.**Restart ComfyUI** and add the Elegant Resource Monitor will be added to your workspace.
+4.  **Restart ComfyUI** and add the Elegant Resource Monitor will be added to your workspace.

 <img src="https://github.com/user-attachments/assets/3f9e44e4-e2be-4a77-a873-d420f6d7807a" height="150" width="auto">